 Call to action and follow-up

-When writing a job proposal letter, the choice of words is very important.
-You should be keen not to write a job proposal letter that ends so that the potential employer can use a non-response as an answer.
-A call to action requests the employer to take additional steps and creates an urgency for them to move forward with the proposal.
+When writing it, the choice of words is very important.
+You should be keen not to write a letter that ends so that the potential employer can use a non-response as an answer.
+A call to action requests that the employer take additional steps and creates urgency for them to move forward with the proposal.

 Also, make sure to afford the employer enough time to respond to the proposal.
 Employers usually have more than enough on their plate every day; bugging them with calls and emails is not the right thing to do.
 Instead, giving them enough time and indicating a date on which you will follow up is the right thing to do and shows that you are serious and dedicated to the proposal.